PubInv/PubInv/ideas/Project #40: For oil painting, a wheel for very thin lines.md

 pressure (though not with the naked hand), re-loads the wheel as it rolls, allowing a fine line to be drawn.

 This would be a relatively easy to device to manufacture.

+Additionally, something is needed---a mixing/loading tablet.
+This is probably best done as a set of grooves (one for each color to mixed) that are narrow and shallow, ending in a broader hollow for mixing.
+The grooves should have a length slightly longer than the circumference of the wheel.
+If someone wants to use a CNC machine to manufacture this for us, that would be wonderful; please contact me!